beemojs/beemo/docs/provider.md

 ## Drivers

-For each driver you install, there should be an associated configuration file within a `configs/` (or `lib/configs/`) folder, named after the camel-cased package name (excluding "driver-").
+For each driver you install, there should be an associated configuration file within a `configs/` folder, named after the camel-cased package name (excluding "driver-").
 Using the example above, we'd have the following:

 ```
 configs/